Mailman (City Letter Carrier)

 Deedee, I don't know the minimum requirements for taking the USPS carrier exam, but I do think you will need one to actually get hired.
 I would look on the USPS employment website to see if there is any information on it as to when you need to have a driver license.
 All city carriers where I work drive postal vehicles and therefore need a driver license.
 Good luck and thanks for writing.

-Asked by Linda over 10 years ago
+Asked by I cant wait! over 10 years ago

 If I sent a letter to the wrong address, or address that doesn't exist, how long would it take, approximately, for me to receive it back?